Home / The electricity interconnection across the Biscay Gulf

 ABOUT FINANCIAL ASPECTS OF THE PROJECT

-The lower amount corresponding to Spain is offset by the benefits that this project entails for this country.
-In other words, the benefit of the interconnection is slightly superior for the Spanish consumer.
+The European Union has allocated €578,000,000 to the project through its "Connecting Europe Facility" (CEF) program, with €350,000,000 for France and the remaining €228,000,000 for Spain.
+This lower amount for Spain is compensated by the benefits the project brings to the country.
+In other words, the benefit of the interconnection is slightly higher for the Spanish consumer.

 This project is profitable, as both French and Spanish regulators have certified.
 Its potential benefits outweigh its cost.
 It will allow the European electrical system to be more efficient with lower costs.